-Performance Evaluation of the Board
+Performance Evaluation of Individual Directors

-The reports of feedback received from all Directors on performance evaluation ofindividual directors were shared with respective Directors and Chairman of the NominationCommittee.
-Nomination and Remuneration Committee evaluated the performance of allindividual directors based on the feedback so received.
+The reports of the performance evaluation of Individual Directors were shared withrespective Directors and Chairman of the Nomination and Remuneration Committee (NRC).Based on the same the NRC evaluated the performance of all individual directors.

-The report of the feedback received from all the Directors on performance evaluation ofBoard and Committees of Board were shared with the Chairman of the Company.
-The Board onthe basis of feedback so received evaluated performance of its own and Committees ofBoard.
-Performance Evaluation of the Chairman of the Company was also carried out by theIndependent Directors of the Company taking into account feedback of all the Directorsincluding the Executive and Non-executive Directors.
+The report of the feedback received from all the Directors on performance evaluation ofBoard and Committees of Board was shared with the Chairman of the Company and the Chairmanof the respective Committees.
+The Board reviewed the reports and evaluated its ownperformance and performance of the Committees of the Board.

 Familiarisation Programme for Independent Directors

-The details of programmes for familiarisation of Independent Directors with theCompany their roles rights responsibilities in the Company nature of the industry inwhich the Company operates business model of the Company and related matters are given inthe Report on Corporate Governance and the same are also available on the website of the Company at the link:http://mahindraforgings.com/investor-zone/investor-relation/governance.html
+The details of programmes for familiarization of Independent Directors with theCompany their roles rights responsibilities in the Company nature of the industry inwhich the Company operates business model of the Company and related matters are given inthe Report on Corporate Governance.
+The familiarisation programme and other disclosures asspecified under regulation 46 of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 is available on the website of the Company at the link:http://www.mahindracie.com/investors/downloads/documents.html#other-documents-and-disclosures.

 Policy on Appointment and Remuneration